 What is Rhinoplasty?

-This is one of the most artistic procedures a plastic surgeon performs and is one of Dr. Dahan’s favorites.
+Rhinoplasty, also known as a nose job, is a cosmetic procedure that is performed to reshape the nose.
+Rhinoplasty is mainly about proportion and shape, and may also be referred to as nose reshaping.
+It is one of the most artistic procedures a plastic surgeon performs, and is one of Dr. Dahan’s favorites.
 Dr. Dahan has significant training and experience with rhinoplasty.
-Rhinoplasty is mainly about proportion and shape, also referred to as Nose Reshaping.
 Female and male noses are not the same and these differences must be respected during rhinoplasty surgery.

 Rhinoplasty can offer a dramatic enhancement in facial appearance.* The most common rhinoplasty involves the reduction of a hump and/or reshaping of the tip.
 In most cases, both bone and cartilage are sculpted.
 Today, in addition to incisions hidden inside the nose, most rhinoplasties include a tiny incision across the columella, the skin under the nose between the nostril openings.
 The incision is rarely visible.*

 Medical Reasons for Nose Surgery

 Nasal function is very important to Dr. Dahan.
 Some patients may require surgery of the septum and turbinates at the same time as the rhinoplasty to improve and ensure optimal nasal breathing.
 These procedures may improve snoring, speech, exercise tolerance and headaches.* Occasionally, insurances may pay for the septum and turbinate surgery to improve your breathing.

 Realistic Expectations for Rhinoplasty